 As I mentioned, gut health could be the space, but more specifically, what is the problem you’re solving within that area?
 And that process starts with you having an idea.
 And then clarifying that idea by talking to people and testing a little bit.
 Testing could be through putting out content.
 It could be through having conversations online, identifying who your ideal client is or somebody similar to them, and having regular conversations, both off and online.
 And I think that is where there’s a lot of friction with healthcare practitioners because they struggle to have those conversations with people about their problems.

 Dr. Barbara Hales: So are you going into their social media platforms to see what they’re chatting about? or questions they’re asking?

 Libby Rothchild: Yeah, so that’s one way that’s a great way there are so many options.
-So you can go on keywords with TikTok and just look at what are people talking about?
-And you can search for keywords?
+So you can go on keywords with TikTok and look at what people are talking about.
+And you can search for keywords.
 If it’s gut health and find out what are the most common tech talks that have been created in the last week.